DCASE-REPO/dcase2018_baseline/task5/README.md

 ### Feature/Machine Learning parameters

 The learner in the baseline system is based on a Neural Network architecture using convolutional and dense layers.
-As input, log mel-band energies are provided to the network for each microphone channel seperately.
+As input, log mel-band energies are provided to the network for each microphone channel separately.
 The posterior probabilities for each microphone, of a particular sensor node under test, are averaged to obtain the final posterior probability.

 The baseline system parameters are as follows: